leonitaas/TCP-Socket_programming/README.md

 4. Close the connection:

-       The connection will close either when the client or server terminates, or when one of the scripts is stopped.
+       The connection between the server and a client will close either when the client or server terminates, when the client is inactive for a specific amount of time, or when one of the scripts is stopped.

 # Confidential
 This project is developed from the authors below with full rights.